microsoft/WinUI-Gallery/README.md

 ## ➡️ Further information

-To obtain information about Windows 11 development, go to the [Windows Dev Center](https://developer.microsoft.com/windows)
+To obtain information about WinUI development, go to the [Windows Dev Center](https://developer.microsoft.com/windows)

 To obtain information about Microsoft Visual Studio and the tools for developing Windows apps, go to [Visual Studio](http://go.microsoft.com/fwlink/?LinkID=532422)
 To contact the authors, please reach out to ControlsGallery@microsoft.com